What to do if you’re retired and in debt

 4. Cut down expenses

-Often you can make relatively painless savings by switching your utility or insurance companies.
-Next, take a look at some of your non-essential spending and see if there’s anything that’s easy to give up – for example, cable TV or magazine subscriptions.
+Often you can make painless savings by switching your utility or insurance companies.
+Next, take a look at some of your non-essential spending and see if there’s anything that’s easy to give up.
+For example, cable TV or magazine subscriptions.

-Once you’ve pared your spending back and got your debt payments down as low as possible, hopefully you’ll be back within a budget that balances each month – and ideally leaves you with a little extra to put aside for emergencies.
+Once you’ve pared your spending back and got your debt payments down as low as possible, hopefully you’ll be back within a budget that balances each month.
+Ideally, this will leave you with a little extra to put aside for emergencies.

-But if you’ve cut down all the expenses you can and you’re still struggling to spend less than you’re earning, there are other options to consider.
+But if you’ve cut down all the expenses you can and you’re still struggling to spend less than you’re earning, there are other options.

 Releasing money from your home

 If you own your own home, you may be able to release money from your house to pay down your debts.
-Perhaps the simplest way to do that is by selling the home you live in today and buying a smaller and cheaper one somewhere else – leaving you with some cash to pay down your debts.
+Perhaps the simplest way to do that is by selling the home you live in today and buying a smaller and cheaper one somewhere else.
+This would leave you with some cash to pay down your debts.

 Equity release

 Equity release products allow you to release some of the value in your home without having to make regular repayments if you don’t want to – or can’t afford to.
-The most common type of equity release product is called a “lifetime mortgage” – where the interest is added to the loan and is all paid off when you die, or sell the property.
+The most common type of equity release product is called a lifetime mortgage.
+This is where the interest is added to what you've borrowed and is all paid off when you die, or sell the property.

 What to consider